 Usually, truck accidents cause more severe injuries, leading to larger settlement amounts.
 Getting an accurate police report from the authorities is a crucial piece of evidence that will be used to prove fault in your accident and make sure you get the compensation you deserve.

 Second, Gather Evidence.
 If you are able to, you should gather as much evidence from the scene of the accident as possible.
 The important pieces of evidence you should try and get include:

 By gathering relevant evidence, you strengthen the potential lawsuit you may have, potentially leading to a larger financial settlement.

 Third, Contact a Personal Injury Attorney.
-Semi-Truck Accident Injury cases can become incredibly complex, due to the severity of injuries and the amount of parties that could be held responsible.
-Speaking with an attorney early on can prevent you from making any mistakes that could negatively impact your case, ensure your legal rights are protected and increase the value of your settlement.
+Semi-Truck Accident Injury cases can become incredibly complex, due to the severity of injuries and the number of parties that could be held responsible.
+Speaking with an attorney early on can prevent you from making any mistakes that could negatively impact your case, ensure your legal rights are protected, and increase the value of your settlement.

 Thankfully, most Personal Injury attorneys work on what is called a Contingency Fee Basis, as well as provide free consultations to Accident Injury Victims.